wmutschl/mutschler.eu/content/publication/identification-pruning/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: '*Journal of Economic Dynamics and Control*'
+publication: Journal of Economic Dynamics and Control
 publication_short: ''

 abstract: This paper shows how to check rank criteria for a local identification of nonlinear DSGE models, given higher-order approximations and pruning.
 This approach imposes additional restrictions on (higher-order) moments and polyspectra, which can be used to identify parameters that are unidentified in a first-order approximation.
 The identification procedures are demonstrated by means of the Kim (2003) and the An and Schorfheide (2007) models.
 Both models are identifiable with a second-order approximation.
 Furthermore, analytical derivatives of unconditional moments, cumulants and corresponding polyspectra up to fourth order are derived for the pruned state-space.